Following ARTAS® hair transplantation, when can I expect to see the hair begin to grow?

 What is a Hair Transplantation?

 During a hair transplant, Dr. Charles takes hair grafts from the lower/back of the scalp, referred to as the donor area, and relocates them to the balding or thinning areas of the scalp.
 There are two different methods used to collect the hairs used in a transplant.
 There’s the strip method, “FUT”, where the doctor makes a linear incision in the donor area which is then sewn up with sutures.
-Then there is the Follicular Unit Extraction (FUE) technique, which uses the ARTAS® Robotic System that individually extracts each graft.
+Then there is the Follicular Unit Excision (FUE) technique, which uses the ARTAS® Robotic System that individually extracts each graft.
 For more information regarding either of these methods, please visit that section in our website.

 I Am Starting to Thin, Should I Have A Hair Transplant Or Try Medication First?